chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 {{< figure src="figure.png" class="fullwide left-caption"
     caption="**The distributed search is a master-worker application that starts serially, generating a pool&nbsp;(P<sup>d</sup>) of subproblems.
 However, all the communication aspects rely on Chapel’s distributed iterators, e.g., load distribution, metrics, and  reduction and termination criteria.
 We focus on the enumerative aspects of the search.**"
 >}}

+{{%pullquote%}}
+Chapel stands in sharp contrast to the C+MPI+OpenMP+CUDA approaches commonly found in the literature, which typically involve a significantly higher cost in terms of learning curve, implementation effort, debugging complexity, and long-term maintenance.
+{{%/pullquote%}}

 **Guillaume:** As Tiago pointed out, one of the major achievements of our research is the successful implementation of massively parallel